Laurence Schwab

-Laurence Schwab (1893 - May 29, 1951) was an American theater and film producer, writer, and director.
+Laurence Schwab (1893 – May 29, 1951) was an American theater and film producer, writer, and director.
 He was born in Boston and attended Harvard University.
 His first success was as co-producer of The Gingham Girl (1922).

 He co-authored and produced numerous productions in the 1920s and 1930s.
 Several of his works were adapted to film.

+Biography

+Laurence Schwab was born in Boston, and was educated at Harvard.

+He died in Southampton, New York on May 29, 1951.